Architecture

 Regatta Storage transforms S3 buckets into high-performance local storage with centralized caching and data management.
 Regatta is a fully-managed, durable, high-speed caching layer that sits between your EC2 instance and your existing S3 bucket.
 You don’t need to deploy any infrastructure or provision capacity to use Regatta.
 Regatta’s cache automatically expands with the working set size of your application, and you’re only billed for what you use.

 Your instance connects to Regatta using encrypted NFSv3, and Regatta translates file-based operations into S3 API calls against your bucket.
-Regatta automatically stages writes in the durable cache provide low-latency, and asyncronously completes those writes in S3.
+Regatta automatically stages writes in the durable cache provide low-latency, and asynchronously completes those writes in S3.

 Core Components